 Transfer by Will

-A key decision is the selection of the type of transfer to be made to the surviving spouse.
-The simplest form of transfer that qualifies is the outright transfer of assets by will.
-The problem with such a transfer is that it saddles the surviving spouse with the responsibility of managing the assets and also exposes him or her to possible pressures from relatives, creditors, or charities to transfer the property for their benefit.
+A key decision to be made is the selection of the best transfer vehicle to the surviving spouse.
+The simplest way to transfer your estate to a surviving spouse is by will.
+A consideration with such a transfer is that it requires the surviving spouse to manage the assets and also exposes him or her to possible pressures from relatives, creditors, or charities to transfer the property for their benefit.

 Transfer by Trust

 The first type of trust is known as a “power of appointment trust.”
-The property is placed in trust under the will, giving the surviving spouse a life interest in the income generated by the trust and a power to give the assets in question to anyone, including to himself or herself or to his or her estate.
+The property is placed in trust under a spouse’s will, giving the surviving spouse a lifetime interest in the income generated by the trust and a power to transfer or gift the assets in question to anyone, including to himself or herself or to his or her estate.
 This power can be restricted so as to be exercisable by the surviving spouse only by will and still qualify for the marital deduction.